VerzatileDev/University.217_TeachingMaterials/Session 1/README.md

 The next step is to clone this repository to your PC so you have a local copy to do changes on.

 > For these tutorials, I will be using the command line (_cmd_) to use Git.
-You are allowed to use programs like GitHub Desktop (which can be accessed via AppsAnywhere) but if you come into problems with them, **staff might not be able to help**.
+You are allowed to use programs like GitHub Desktop (which can be accessed via AppsAnywhere on University PCs) but if you come into problems with them, **staff might not be able to help**.

 To clone a respository you will need the URL of it.
 Copy this from the address bar of your browser or use the green _"Clone or download"_ button and copy the URL from the pop up box.